 Now that’s what I call a face reveal!

-To be fair, I get the reasoning behind it.
-For fans in the know, Rina’s face reveal is hardly going to be a surprise and for newcomers, it makes more sense to introduce her without her gimmick and set it up later.
-I suppose you could’ve had Rina cover her face and make that a point of intrigue though it would’ve been weird sitting on it for this many episodes and even by Love Live‘s standards, it’d be unrealistic for Rina to cover her face in every scene she’s in.
+While it’s a little amusing that the show has taken its sweet time introducing Rina’s more iconic look, I do get the reasoning behind it.
+For fans in the know, Rina’s face reveal is hardly going to be a surprise and for newcomers, it makes more sense to introduce her without her gimmick and set that up later.
+I suppose you could’ve had Rina cover her face and make that a point of intrigue though it would’ve been weird sitting on it for this many episodes and it’d be unrealistic for Rina to cover her face in every scene she’s in.

-Whatever the case may be, I think the staff did a great job designing an arc that establishes Rina’s gimmick.
-In the episode, you learn that some people, including three of Rina’s classmates, are anticipating Rina’s idol debut after seeing her PV in which she presents herself with a virtual avatar.
-Rina then decides to schedule a concert at a recreational center and begins to train vigorously at it in the hopes that the experience will make her a more outgoing person.
-Despite her efforts however, Rina notices that she still struggles to conjure up even a smile and begins to think her efforts are in vain.
+For what it’s worth, I think the staff did a great job designing an arc that establishes Rina’s gimmick.
+In the episode, you learn that some people, including three of Rina’s classmates that she’s been trying to befriend, are anticipating Rina’s idol debut after seeing her PV in which she presents herself with a virtual avatar.
+Rina then decides to schedule a concert at a recreational center and begins to train vigorously for it in the hopes that it’ll change her for the better.
+While the training certainly makes her a better idol, Rina notices that she still can’t express herself and she begins to think that her efforts are in vain.
+This plot is of course resolved with the creation of the Rina-chan Board, the gimmick being framed as Rina using her strengths to overcome her weakness as well add a lot of personality and individuality to her idol persona.

-Needless to say, the other members of the club help Rina recognize her growth, with Ai and Yu leading the charge.
+Naturally, you also have the other members of the club help Rina overcome her struggle, with Ai and Yu leading the charge.
+Ai is Rina’s best friend so it makes sense to have her at the forefront in this episode.
 Knowing Rina’s personality, you really come to see why she’s so close to Ai.
-Her friend’s more outgoing personality is a source of inspiration for her.
-It makes sense that Ai is her first friend; the girl is so outgoing that of course she’d befriend Rina.
-Meanwhile, I’m still wondering what to make of Yu but one thing that is clear that she tends to say the right thing at the right time.
-Case in point, telling Rina that it’s okay that there’s things she can’t do and subconsciously acknowledging Rina’s honesty as a sign that she still wants to change.
+Her friend’s more energetic personality is a source of inspiration for her.
+It also makes sense that Ai is her first friend; the girl is so outgoing that of course she’d befriend Rina.
+As for Yu, I’ve been wondering what to make of her but one thing that is clear is that she does tend to say the right thing at the right time.
+Case in point, her telling Rina that it’s okay that there are things she can’t do and inadvertently getting the others to bring up some of Rina’s strengths.
 I also really like that Yu is the one who puts the headset onto Rina, effectively illustrating her role as the manager and supporter.